wbuchanan/crossvalidate/README.md

 - [x] Test all cases that should throw an error
 - [x] Test all of the above scenarios with if expressions

-## classify
-`classify # [if], PStub(string asis) [ THReshold(real 0.5) ]`

-### Syntax and options
-* \# - This is the number of classes of the outcome variable being modeled.
-This value must be integer valued.
-* <ins>ps</ins>tub(_string asis_) - Specifies a stub name to use to store the
-predicted classes from the model.
-* <ins>thr</ins>eshold(_real 0.5_) - Specifies the threshold to use for classification
-of predicted probabilities in the case of binary outcome models.
-The value of the threshold must be in (0, 1).

-### Testing
-Here are things that we need to test for this program:
-- [x] Binary classification works correctly with user specified or default threshold
-- [x] Multi-class classification works correctly (e.g., highest probability class is predicted)
-- [x] The prediction is returned in the variable specified by pstub
-- [x] Mutli-class probabilities are not returned, but the predicted class is returned in pstub
-- [x] Make sure numbers attached to pstub* for multiclass cases are consistent with the value being predicted

-## state
-`state `

-### Syntax and options
-No options

-### Testing

 ## fitit
 `fitit anything(name = cmd) , PStub(string asis) SPLit(passthru) [ Classes(integer 0) RESults(string asis) Kfold(integer 1) THReshold(passthru)]`